ChrisHandley/intro-to-python-flask/_episodes/02-template.md

 ~~~
 {: .language-html}

-The `name.html` above shows the use of forms again.
+The `name.html` above shows the use of forms again, and is placed in the templates directory.
 In this case the form is rapidly built using `wtf.quick_form`.
 That's it, nothing else to do.
 On acceptance of a valid name, the `name` route redirects us to `actor` route, using the id
 to form the full url.